Merengue típico: 1970-1980s

 After Trujillo's assassination, Dominican society changed rapidly as processes of urbanization and migration accelerated.
-Merengue tipico changed too.
+Merengue típico changed too.
 Through the efforts of artists like El Cieguito de Nagua, and particularly Tatico Henriquez, the music became faster and more technically demanding, while incorporating new instruments.
 They replaced marimba with electric bass, and added saxophone and congas.

 The popularity of merengue overseas in New York during the 1980s caused a shift in the production of the genre in the Dominican Republic.
 The lyrics utilized less slang and language specific to Dominican dialects of Spanish to be understood by non-Dominican listeners.
 A shift to a faster rhythm for merengue performers also occurred, sparking a debate amongst Dominicans on whether the changes occurring should be considered merengue or another genre.
 Many feared too much international influence would change the style for the worse, losing the roots that made merengue popular to begin with.

 1990s–present

 In the 1990s a new generation of musicians added a bass drum, played with a foot pedal by the "Guirero", and timbales, played by the "Tamborero" for fills.
 Agapito Pascual is credited with creating the new style termed "merengue con mambo" in 1987 with his recording, "La Vieja y su Pipa."
 Merengue con mambo refers to a merengue with a second section based on hard driving rhythms and riffs played by the accordion and saxophone together.
 This is the dominant style today that has been further explored by artists like Ricardo Gutierrez (El rey joven del acordeon) El Prodigio, Geovanny Polanco, Raul Roman (son of accordion legend Rafaelito Roman), and Kerubanda.
 Artists like Krisspy and Aguakate have pushed genre boundaries even further with more mambo and fusions with other rhythms like reggaeton, and many artists like Fulanito have fused merengue-style accordion playing with rap music.
-A new crop of merengue musicians, notably Limi-T 21, have attempted to create an orchestra merengue and perico ripiao fusion on songs like "Que Lo Bailen".
+A new crop of merengue musicians, notably Limi-T 21, have attempted to create an orchestra merengue and perico ripia'o fusion on songs like "Que Lo Bailen".
 The bpm of the music has also transformed, originally between 130 and 140 [tempo], but today is sometimes sped up from 160 to 190 tempo.